sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 ### Storyboard 1: AI-Powered Privacy Policy Summary and Privacy Setting Navigation

+(Goal: Easily summarize and learn about privacy policies through a chatbot due to the typical lengthiness and timeliness it takes)

 ![Chatbot for Privacy Setting Navigation and Privacy Policy Summary](/assets/images/A2/storyboard1.png)

 ### Storyboard 2: Family Approved Changes to Privacy Setting

+(Goal: Prevent elder users from doing certain actions that would put them in suspicious situations, such as sending money over chat)

 ![Family Approved Changes to Privacy Setting](/assets/images/A2/storyboard2.png)

 ### Storyboard 3: Messaging with New/Suspicious Users

+(Goal: Provide more apparent warning signs to users when they receive a suspicious message from a suspcious user)

 ![Messaging with New/Suspicious Users](/assets/images/A2/storyboard3.png)